Skip to main content

 Access Control and Data Governance

 Arraylake makes it easy to control who can read and write to your data lake.
-You authenticate with Arraylake using your organization's Identity Provider.
+You authenticate with Arraylake using a Single-Sign-On (SSO) provider (e.g. Google) or your organization's custom Identity Provider.
 Permissions for repository access are configured based on your Arraylake user ID.
-Users don't need any cloud-provider IAM credentials in order to read and write metadata.
+Arraylake supports API keys and service accounts Arraylake's delegated credentials system means that users don't need any cloud-provider credentials in order to read or write data.